From mentors to magic numbers: Why Brian Schottenheimer’s the guy to resurrect the Seahawks’ offense

-The son of highly respect NFL head coach Marty Schottenheimer, Brian Schottenheimer was tasked with rebuilding the Seahawks' offense.
+The son of highly respected NFL head coach Marty Schottenheimer, Brian Schottenheimer was tasked with rebuilding the Seahawks' offense.
 Here's a look at what he's about, and how he honed his coaching philosophies.

 It’s not easy for a son to make his own way in the shadow of a father who’s the seventh-winningest coach in NFL history.